Your task is to implement Kruskal's algorithm for undirected graphs,

 make valgrind, and make clean.
-The make must compile the prim executable no errors or warnings and it must compile with the highest level of error checking (the The make test command should run your program through some test files of your choosing.
+The make must compile the kruskal executable no errors or warnings and it must compile with the highest level of error checking (the The make test command should run your program through some test files of your choosing.
 The make valgrind command should run